TheJelmega/prog-lang/design/README.md

 <unit-expr> := '(' ')'
 ```

-A unit expressions is an empty expressions that does nothing and return a unit type.
+A unit expressions is an empty expression that does nothing and returns a unit type.

 ## 9.5.
 Block expression  [↵](#9-expressions-)